jexnator/starter-academic/content/publication/IaaS/index.md

   ![Base Infrastructure](vpc-peering-base.png "Base Infrastructure")

 > 3. Test Connectivity between VPCs

-- Ping from VPC1 public subnet to VPC2 public subnet.
+>
-- Ping from VPC1 public subnet to VPC2 private subnet.
+> - Ping from VPC1 public subnet to VPC2 public subnet.
-- Ping from VPC1 private subnet to VPC2 public subnet.
+> - Ping from VPC1 private subnet to VPC2 public subnet.
-- Ping from VPC1 private subnet to VPC2 private subnet.
+> - Ping from VPC1 private subnet to VPC2 private subnet.
-- Repeat tests from VPC2 to VPC1.
+> - Repeat tests from VPC2 to VPC1.

 > 4. Record observations and modify settings to enable all eight possible connections:
 >     **Findings**: